A Fairer Energy Future Built by Communities

 Save money on your bills and support your community.

-Register Your InterestHomeowners and renters, plus schools, churches, community and business buildings can all apply.
+Phase 2 will be for homeowners and renters, plus schools, churches, community and business buildings can all apply.

 The battery will enable you to access lower-cost energy rates which, combined with energy monitoring devices, will help you to lower your bills.

-Powering Together Lancaster uses a small part of installed batteries to buy and sell power from/to the grid, creating a surplus income.
+Powering Together Lancashire uses a small part of installed batteries to buy and sell power from/to the grid, creating a surplus income.
 This is then used to buy more batteries for occupiers who otherwise couldn't afford them, making lower-cost energy available for more people.

 Tell us a bit about you and your property using our quick online form.
 It only takes a few minutes.
 We'll review your details and see if your home, business, or organisation is suitable to take part.